sivanadi/AstroCalc/replit.md

 ## Overview

 This is a FastAPI web application that provides Vedic astrology calculations using the Swiss Ephemeris library.
-The application calculates planetary longitudes and Ascendant positions in the Lahiri sidereal system, which is the standard ayanamsa used in Vedic astrology.
-The API accepts birth data (date, time, and coordinates) and returns precise astronomical calculations for chart generation.
+The application calculates planetary longitudes and Ascendant positions using various sidereal systems (ayanamsas).
+The API accepts birth data (date, time, and coordinates) and returns precise astronomical calculations for both natal and transit chart generation with flexible ayanamsha support.

 ## User Preferences